Welcome to our school!

 The biggest part of following any religion is the values and principles that such religions instill in their followers.
 This will affect how they treat others, view charity, respond to those in needs, set aspirations on their lives and interact with others.

 By studying a breadth of religions, we seek to recognise the very best in each one of them - their kindness, generosity, forgiveness, welcoming, support, love and respect - and what they all share in common.
 This informs our values as one human race: religious, agnostic, atheist or humanist.

 BELIEVING AND BELONGING

-The "Believing and Belonging" programme encourages a systematic and deep approach all the way up to KS4 and beyond in secondary school.
-It builds awareness, understanding and discussion of living a life of faith and commitment - whether that is following a particular religion or observing an atheistic point of view.
+The new RE Curriculum, "Believing and Belonging" builds awareness, understanding and discussion of living a life of faith and commitment - whether that is following a particular religion or observing an agnostic or atheistic point of view.

 We hope that through the Believing and Belonging scheme, we will help to raise tolerance and informed children who are able to discuss religious issues and be aware of each other's values about what is important in life and how to get on together as a caring and supportive community, society, country and world.

 The Local agreed Syllabus for RE is focused in three main areas:

 A. Investigate the beliefs and practices of religions and other world views, including:

 1. Beliefs and authority: core beliefs and concepts; sources of authority including written traditions and leaders;

 2. Worship and Spirituality: how individuals and communities express belief, commitment and emotion.